The topic of pointillism came up in a conversation in Facebook, so I thought I would do a blog post.

 I'm only familiar with the term applied to melodic lines designed for opera singers.
 Traditionally a melody is constructed from notes similar in pitch.
 A pointillistic melody jumps around to different far apart pitches, sometimes in different octaves and was a significant feature of modernist opera.

 This aria from Ligeti's Le Grand Macabre is the best example I could find.
+It features the great Barbara Hannigan.

 John Adams jettisoned most of modernism for Nixon in China, but he kept the jumping around in pitch.
 This example is minimalism.